OakCityLabs/Endpoint/README.md

 The `EndpointController` emits several notifications to alert other components in the system when important network events occur.
 These are all instances of `Notification.Name`:

    * `endpointServerUnreachable`
-      * The controller cannot reach the server via the network because no network is available.
+      * The controller cannot reach the server because no network is available.
 This can happen if a phone has no cell signal or WiFi connection.
-This is a device side network issue.
+This is a client side network issue.
    * `endpointServerNotResponding`
       * The device has a network connection, but the server is not responding to network requests.
 This usually indicates that the server is down or there is a network problem on the server end.
    * `endpointValidationError401Unauthorized`
       * The server has responded to a REST call with a 401 'Unauthorized' error.
-This might be a good time to open a login dialog so the user can enter new (valid) credentials.
+This might be a good time to open a login dialog so the user can enter new credentials.

 ### CodableEndpoint